Which Memory Card do I need for my Motorola Moto G5 Plus Smartphone?

 3. Pull the tray out and away from the device.
 Do so gently, since both the SIM card and its tray are fragile.

-B. Dual-SIM Version 3.
-Put in the SIM card with the gold contacts facing UP in the LEFT side of the tray marked with SIM.
+4. Put in the SIM card with the gold contacts facing UP in the LEFT side of the tray marked with SIM.
 Because of the indentation on the cards, you should only be able to place the cards in the tray in one way.
-Push down on the card untill it’s fixed in the plastic of the tray.
+Push down on the card until it’s fixed in the plastic of the tray.

 Remove a SIM Card or Memory Card from your Motorola Moto G5 Plus